Building habits that stick

 - Keep a water bottle on your desk so hydration requires zero effort.

-- Prepare healthy snacks in advance so they are easier to grab than junk food.
+- Prepare healthy snacks in advance so they're easier to grab than junk food.

 Increase friction for bad habits